-GBD and GBD-affiliate papers are typically published using group authorship (individual authors are listed at the end of paper and are credited in PubMed) in recognition of the many diverse contributions to the research project.
+GBD papers must be published using group (also known as corporate) authorship (e.g., GBD 2021 Diabetes Collaborators).
+Individual authors are typically listed at the end of paper or in a supplemental appendix and are credited in PubMed in recognition of the many diverse contributions to the research project.
+Combination of individual names and a group/corporate author name in the byline of a publication is not permitted.